Some of the links in this post may be affiliate links.

 As the plants mature, the resulting leaves are completely different from the juvenile form.
 They turn dark green and develop fenestrations (these are holes in the leaves just like the ones that other Monsteras like deliciosa and adansonii develop).

 This species grows as an epiphytic creeper in nature.
 It starts out at the base of a tree as a juvenile plant and quickly creeps up the tree.
 And then it goes crazy and lives into adulthood much higher up.

 In the home, this is a very versatile plant so you can grow it in a variety of ways!
 You can grow this plant in a hanging basket, climbing up a support, or even in a terrarium.

 The leaves will stay in their juvenile form if grow in a terrarium or in a hanging basket.
 They will only develop mature leaves over time if give a sturdy support (and patience indoors).

 Given good conditions, I’ve found that this plant grows very quickly in the home!
-Let me talk now about what is likes so it can thrive in your home.
+Let’s now get into some details of care.

 Light is the most important aspect of plant growth, so please be sure to situate your plant in front of a window.
 These plants like plenty of bright indirect light.